 - Have completed a minimum of 600 practicum hours, a minimum of 50 Assessment hours and at least three years of clinical experience.

 - Provide verification of Internship Eligibility and Readiness Form from the university’s training director.

-- Preferential consideration is given in the screening review to applicants who have demonstrated an interest in working with young children via related coursework, practice/externships, and/or work experience.
+- Preferential consideration is given in the screening review to applicants who have demonstrated an interest in working with children, adolescents, and adults via related coursework, practice/externships, and/or work experience.

-- To a lesser degree, a demonstrated interest adult intervention is considered.
+- To a lesser degree, a demonstrated interest in assessment/psychological evaluations is considered.

-- Applicants must submit the required APPI Online Application by midnight on December 31, 2012.
-Include a cover letter indicating any preference for the minor rotation assignments.
+- Applicants must submit the required APPI Online Application by midnight on December 6, 2016.
+Include a cover letter indicating any preference for clinical assignments/areas.

 Placement of Students

-Students in the mental health field can request placement at the Community Action and Human Services Department (CAHSD) to fulfill the clinical experience requirement by their universities to obtain their masters or bachelor’s degrees.
+Students (bachelor and master level) in the mental health field can also request placement at the Community Action and Human Services Department (CAHSD) to fulfill the clinical experience requirement by their universities to obtain their masters or bachelor’s degrees.
 CAHSD has diverse populations and services within the department.

 The application process is as follows:

 - All requests for placement will be referred to the Director of Training at least 3 months prior to the beginning of the semester.